yosuke-furukawa/tower-of-babel/exercises/block_scope/problem.md

 console.log(tmp);
 ```

-Using `let` and `const` is recommended because its harder to leak variables to outer scopes.
+Using `let` and `const` is recommended because it's harder to leak variables to outer scopes.

 # Exercise